Why Are Children More Prone to Getting Colds?

 Of course, the best thing you can do for them as parents is to pack them in lots of warm clothes, but then there are times of the day when it is not that cold.
 That’s when they feel the urge to rip open their clothes and get out of them.
 If they are clever enough, they will successfully take off a few items behind your back and roam around bare-bellied.

-Nothing you can do about that one.
-If they don’t like certain foods, you dare not try to push them into their mouths—or just prepare to pay the price if you end up doing that.
-Since they don’t eat immune boosting foods, the virus gets the best of them.
-Almonds, berries, yogurt, eggs, broccoli, sweet potatoes, etc. are all great foods to strengthen your children’s immune system.
+Nothing you can do about this one.
+If they don’t like certain foods, you dare not try to push them into their mouths—or just prepare to pay the price.
+Since they don’t often eat immune-boosting foods, the virus can get the best of them.
+Almonds, yogurt, spinach, broccoli, sweet potatoes, shellfish, etc. are all great foods to strengthen your children’s immune system.
 Now, you go and figure out which one of these foods you can convince them to eat.

 Their Parents Are Not Much of a Help